Family holidays in Italy have it all. Italy is the quintessential family destination.

-On arrival at Rome’s Fiumicino Airport you’ll be met and transferred to your hotel in the center.
+On arrival at Rome’s Fiumicino Airport you’ll be met and transferred to your hotel.

 Day 2 – Underground Rome, Pizza and gelato workshop!

-This morning we’ll have a private transfer to the Roman catacombs area where the history and mystery of what lies beneath the Eternal City will come to life!
-Below the surface lie many reasons for Rome’s eternal beauty and resilience.
-The tour could include the fascinating San Clement Basilica, the Catacombs and the Capuchin Crypt and other sites in the vicinity.
-Afterwards return to your hotel for a well deserve rest or walk around the Piazza Navona/Trevi/Pantheon area.
+This morning you’ll have a private transfer to the Roman catacombs where the history and mystery of what lies beneath the Eternal City will come to life!
+The tour could include the fascinating San Clement Basilica, the Catacombs and the Capuchin Crypt and other important sites.
+Afterwards return to your hotel for a well deserved rest or walk around the Piazza Navona/Trevi/Pantheon area.

-This afternoon we’ll have a special pizza and gelato making workshop in a former seventeenth century palace!
-You will learn how to make your very own pizza, how to bake it in a real stone oven, and then you will enjoy your own creation with the whole family!
-Desert, drinks and pizza all included and of course your secret recipe gelato as well!
+This afternoon you’ll have a special pizza and gelato making workshop in a former seventeenth century palace!
+You will learn how to make your very own pizza, how to bake it in a real stone oven, and then you will enjoy your own creation!

 Day 3 – Ancient Rome

-Today we’ll have a complete tour of ancient Rome’s major sights using our skip the lines access for the archaeological area.
-We’ll start at the Colosseum and, once inside, breath the bloody past of the amphitheater and its atmosphere and walk the same ground the gladiators once did.
+Today you’ll have a complete tour of ancient Rome’s major sights using our skip-the-lines access for the archaeological area.
+You’ll start at the Colosseum and walk the same ground the gladiators once did.
 Admire the splendid arch of Constantine, climb the Palatine Hill and stomp on the legendary Via Sacra or ‘sacred way’.
-The rest of the day is free for you to explore this wonderful city before the Sound and Light show tonight!
+The rest of the day is free for you to explore this wonderful city.

 This evening you can enjoy the spectacle of a sound and light show at Caesar’s Forum – what a location for a show!